The symplectic arc algebra is formal: Formality via Hilbert schemes of Milnor fibres

 \begin{Lemma} In fibred position, the submanifolds $L_{\wp}$ are disjoint from $B_r$.
-Moreover, these Lagrangians bound no non-constant holomorphic discs of vanishing Maslov index. \end{Lemma}
+Moreover, for an almost complex structure making \eqref{Eqn:Collapse} holomorphic and product-like away from the big diagonal, these Lagrangians bound no non-constant holomorphic discs of vanishing Maslov index. \end{Lemma}

-\begin{proof} By definition, in fibred position $L_{\wp}$ maps down to a product of arcs in $\bC^k$, defining a totally real cube disjoint from the big diagonal, which gives the first statement.
-Any disc with boundary on $L_{\wp}$ lies in a fibre of the map to $\bC^k$, which means that it arises from a tuple of discs in $\bar{A}_{2k-1}$ which lie in fibres of the projection $\pi$.
+\begin{proof} By definition, in fibred position $L_{\wp}$ maps down via the map $\pi^k: \Hilb^{[k]}(\bar{A}_{2k-1}) \rightarrow \bC^k$ of \eqref{Eqn:Collapse} to a product of arcs in $\bC^k$, defining a totally real cube disjoint from the big diagonal.
+The first statement then follows from Lemma \ref{Lem:BrTechnical}.

+Recall from Section \ref{Sec:Real_Spheres} that the divisor $s_0 \cup s_{\infty} \subset \bar{A}_{2k-1}$ has components $D_{\pm}$ which are sections of $\bar{A}_{2k-1} \rightarrow \bC$.
+Since $L_{\wp}$ lies far from the diagonal in the Hilbert scheme, by Lemma \ref{lem:Kahler} we can assume that the symplectic form is product like near $L_{\wp}$.
+Working with complex structures which make the projection $\pi^k$ holomorphic, the maximum principle implies that any holomorphic disc with boundary in $L_{\wp}$ lies in a fibre of $\pi^k$.
+Such a disc arises from a tuple of discs in $\bar{A}_{2k-1}$ which lie in fibres of the projection $\pi$.
 The only non-constant such discs have positive transverse intersections with the sections $D_{\pm}\subset \bar{A}_{2k-1}$ at infinity, along which the holomorphic volume form has a simple pole.
 Hence no non-constant disc has Maslov index zero. \end{proof}

+\begin{Lemma} In fibred position, and for an almost complex structure as in Lemma \ref{Lem:bound_none}, the only Maslov index two discs with boundary in $L_{\wp}$ are products of Maslov index two discs in the Milnor fibre with constant discs. \end{Lemma}

+\begin{proof} Take a crossingless matching $\wp$.
+We want to understand Maslov 2 discs in $\bar{\scrY}_k$ with boundary on $L_{\wp} = (S^2)^k \subset \Hilb^{[k]}(\bar{A}_{2k-1})$.
+As in the proof of Lemma \ref{Lem:bound_none}, working with an almost complex structure making $\pi^k$ holomorphic, we see that all discs lie in fibres of $\pi^k$.
+Since $\pi^k(L_{\wp})$ is disjoint from the diagonal in $\bC^k$, and the diagonal in the symmetric product of $\bar{A}_{2k-1}$ maps via \eqref{Eqn:Collapse} to the diagonal in $\bC^k$, we conclude that all discs with boundary on $L_{\wp}$ are disjoint from the diagonal in the Hilbert scheme.

+Over each interior point of the image cube $\pi^k(L_{\wp})$, $L_{\wp}$ comprises a product of equators in the fibre $\bP^1\times\cdots\times\bP^1$ of $\pi^k$.
+Assuming the almost complex structure is product-like away from the diagonal, Maslov index two discs are non-constant in at most one factor.
+We accordingly get a toric picture of every regular fibre, with $2^k$ Maslov 2 discs with boundary through a given generic point of $L_{\wp}$.
+All discs therefore come from discs in the $k$-fold product $ \bar{A}_{2k-1}^k $. \end{proof}

+The first statement in Lemma \ref{Lem:bound_none} is exactly the first part of Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1}.
+Since discs with vanishing intersection number with $D_0$ also have vanishing Maslov index, the second statement in Lemma \ref{Lem:bound_none} establishes the 3rd part of Hypothesis \ref{hyp:no_Maslov_0_disc_Maslov_1}.